 - Good quality life jacket at affordable prices.

-- A few customers found that the straps tearing under the pressure of larger, heavier dogs.
+- A few customers find that the straps tearing under the pressure of larger, heavier dogs.

 3. Vivaglory Dog Life Jacket